yhbe/ShareSpace/README.md

 - Home page shows newsfeed of all your friend's posts and your own
 - 'New Users' aside shows newly signed up users to add as friends
 - Profile page shows your own posts
+- Utilizes token-based authentication to allow users to stay logged in between sessions.
+This means that once a user logs in, their session will be maintained until they manually log out, even if they close the browser window or navigate away from the site.
+Tokens are generated and validated using JSON Web Tokens (JWT) and are stored securely in the user's browser cookies.
+This allows ShareSpace to provide a seamless and secure user experience.

 ## Technologies Used
 ShareSpace was built using the following technologies: